List of Akame ga Kill! characters: Aria

 Aria is a citizen of the Empire.
 She brings Tatsumi to stay with her family for a few nights, but in reality, her family drugs and tortures gullible travelers to their deaths.
-Night Raid arrived just in time to show tatsumi Aria's torture chamber and Sayo's corpse.
-After a dying Iyesau tells Tatsumi that Aria tourtured Sayo to death, Aria goes berserk and insane as she rants on how she tortured Sayo for her beautiful hair.
+Night Raid arrived just in time to show Tatsumi Aria's torture chamber and Sayo's corpse.
+After a dying Iyesau tells Tatsumi that Aria tortured Sayo to death, Aria goes berserk and insane as she rants on how she tortured Sayo for her beautiful hair.
 This enrages Tatsumi to the point where he sliced Aria in the stomach, killing her instantly.